-AP source: GOP Maryland Gov. Hogan won’t run for Senate
+Maryland Gov. Hogan won’t run for Senate, despite GOP push

 Hogan never signaled he was interested in becoming a senator.
 Just last month he publicly declared that he did not have “a burning desire” to serve in the Senate.
 But given the extraordinary encouragement he received from leading Republicans in Washington, he gave the prospect serious consideration.

-McConnell and Florida Sen. Rick Scott, who leads the GOP’s Senate campaign arm, held multiple recruitment conversations with Hogan in recent months.
+McConnell and Scott, who leads the GOP’s Senate campaign arm, held multiple recruitment conversations with Hogan in recent months.
 Allies also made financial pledges and shared internal polling to persuade him to run.

 With Hogan unpersuaded by McConnell’s pitches, McConnell’s wife, Elaine Chao, a Cabinet member in the Trump and George W. Bush administrations, also encouraged a Senate bid during a lunch with Hogan’s wife in the Maryland governor’s mansion.